ameyayeg/eat-the-strip/content/blogs/brampton-authentic-indian-foods.md

 ![Fish pakora, a delicacy from the city of Amritsar in Punjab, is coated in a spicy gram flour, spices and carom seeds and fried till crispy](/uploads/img_4411.jpeg "Brampton Authentic Indian Food fish pakora")

-Today, the newly renovated space is constancy abuzz, with students from nearby Algonquin College and others driving from across the city to try their excellent food.
+Today, the newly renovated space is abuzz with students from nearby Algonquin College and others driving from across the city to try their excellent food.
 They even opened a paratha stand recently, serving up the delightful savoury stuffed bread at almost all hours of the day.

 But success didn’t arrive overnight.